JohMast/rtsVis/README.md

 A lightweight `R` package to visualize large raster time series, building on a fast temporal interpolation core.

+## Concepts
+rtsVis operates on lists of objects:

+- Lists of raster stacks
+- Lists of frames (ggplot objects of rasters)

 ## Get started

 ``` r